carrywater/angel-drone-unity/README.md

 ## Enviroment

 The current version of the Angel Drone Simulator features a single interactive scenario set in a small, one-room suburban home environment.
-The simulation places you in the afternoon as John, a resident of the home, suffers a heart attack. the users role is to help and experience firsthand how the Angel drone assists in such an emergency.
+The simulation places you in the afternoon as John, a resident of the home, suffers a heart attack. the user's role is to help and experience firsthand how the Angel drone assists in such an emergency.

 ![](Documentation/Enviroment.jpg)